Alonso-del-Arte/chess/doc/GameRules.md

 light- or dark-colored square, and not straddling a square of the opposite color.

+However, you may adjust pieces that are not centered, but first you must announce your intention to make such adjustments, preferably by saying "J'adoube" (French for "I adjust").
+It's a judgement call how far off center a piece must be to be worth adjusting and potentially disrupting the game.

-It is an actual rule that once you touch a piece you're committed to moving that piece that turn, and must make a valid move with that piece even if it is strategically disadvantageous.
+It is an actual rule that once you touch a piece that you have not declared an intention to adjust you're committed to moving that piece that turn, and must make a valid move with that piece even if it is strategically disadvantageous.
 This rule is generally enforced even in an informal context, though it may be relaxed for coaching.

 As a consequence of this rule, if you touch a pawn that is on the verge of promotion, then you must go ahead and promote that pawn.

-However, you may adjust pieces that are not centered, but first you must announce your intention to make such adjustments, preferably by saying "J'adoube" (French for "I adjust").
-It's a judgement call how far off center a piece must be to be worth adjusting and potentially disrupting the game.

 When not capturing an opponent's piece, a player may only move one piece (except in the special case of castling, in which case he or she moves two pieces of his